dependabot/dependabot-core/README.md

 [![Circle CI](https://circleci.com/gh/gocardless/bump.svg?style=svg&circle-token=135135b2c43b14edc2f5031621a3c1681caeb1c8)](https://circleci.com/gh/gocardless/bump)

-Bump helps keep your project's dependencies up to date by doing the manual work for you:
+Bump helps keep your project's Ruby and Node dependencies up to date.
+It:

-- Checks for updates to each of your dependencies every day.
+- Checks for updates to each of your dependencies.
 - Builds an updated dependency file for each update required.
 - Opens a separate Pull Request for each update.

 All that's left for you to do is review the change.

-### Supported languages

-Bump is designed to work for many languages.
-Currently it supports:

-- Ruby
-- Node

-## Using Bump from your local machine
+### Using Bump from your local machine

 You can run Bump locally to kick-off a one-off update of your project's dependencies.
 Bump will ask you for the project's repository and the language of